Greece Moments Greece Moments

 Fleur de Tilia

 The compact house is well equipped and can accommodate two adults and two children (bunk bed).
 From the terrace you can enjoy a beautiful view of the sea.
-In the hot summer months, a natural pool provides refreshment.
-The water comes directly from the mountain spring next door.
+In the hot summer months, a natural pool fed directly from the mountain spring next door provides a refreshing dip.

 ➲ To book Fleur de Tilia (Airbnb)